woernerm/fluent_anvil_copy/docs/_sources/source/README.md.txt

     alert(str(e))
 ```
 If validation fails, FluentAnvil will send the message id to the client.
 Just use
-the `translate()` message of the exception, convert it to a string and display it
+the `translate()` method of the exception, convert it to a string and display it
 somewhere as shown in the example above.

 ## Extras